-- run(command): Run any "git" command, e.g., run("status") - get\url\with\credentials(url): Returns the passed URL but containing the username and password in the URL to authenticate (only if username and password is specified) - clone(url, branch=None): Clone a repository.
+- run(command): Run any "git" command, e.g., run("status") - get\url\with\credentials(url): Returns the passed URL but containing the username and password in the URL to authenticate (only if username and password is specified) - clone(url, branch=None, args="", shallow=False): Clone a repository.
 Optionally you can specify a branch.
-Note: If you want to clone a repository and the specified folder already exist you have to specify a branch. - checkout(element, submodule=None): Checkout a branch, commit or tag given by element.
+Note: If you want to clone a repository and the specified folder already exist you have to specify a branch.
+Additional args may be specified (e.g. git config variables).
+Use shallow to perform a shallow clone (with -depth 1 only last revision is being cloned, such clones are usually done faster and take less disk space).
+In this case, branch may specify any valid git reference e.g. branch name, tag name, sha256 of the revision, expression like HEAD~1 or None (default branch, e.g. master). - checkout(element, submodule=None): Checkout a branch, commit or tag given by element.
 Argument submodule can get values in shallow or recursive to instruct what to do with submodules. - get\remote\url(remote\name=None): Returns the remote URL of the specified remote.
-If not remote\name is specified origin will be used. - get\qualified\remote\url(): Returns the remote url (see get\remote\url()) but with forward slashes if it is a local folder. - get\revision(), get\commit(): Gets the current commit hash. - get\branch(): Gets the current branch. - get\tag(): Gets the current checkout tag (git describe --exact-match --tags) and returns None if not in a tag. - excluded\files(): Gets a list of the files and folders that would be excluded by .gitignore file. - is\local\repository(): Returns True if the remote is a local folder. - is\pristine(): Returns True if there aren't modified or uncommitted files in the working copy. - get\repo\root(): Returns the root folder of the working copy. - get\commit\message(): Returns the latest log message
+If not remote\name is specified origin will be used. - get\qualified\remote\url(): Returns the remote url (see get\remote\url()) but with forward slashes if it is a local folder. - get\revision(), get\commit(): Gets the current commit hash. - get\branch(): Gets the current branch. - get\tag(): Gets the current checkout tag (git describe --exact-match --tags) and returns None if not in a tag. - excluded\files(): Gets a list of the files and folders that would be excluded by .gitignore file. - is\local\repository(): Returns True if the remote is a local folder.

+- is\pristine(): Returns True if there aren't modified or uncommitted files in the working copy. - get\repo\root(): Returns the root folder of the working copy. - get\commit\message(): Returns the latest log message

-14.7.49 tools.SVN()
+15.7.49 tools.SVN()